The young boy walked into the studio in tears, exclaiming he did not want his father to leave.

 Creating things by hand, however, is empowering.
 It offers the opportunity to make a new story, build a new world, and create a sense of freedom.

 I’ve witnessed this many times with Wacky Workshops students.
 Recently, a 12-year-old girl had been telling me about the beach holidays her family had enjoyed every year.
 She had been especially looking forward to this year’s planned overseas holiday at one of the world’s most beautiful and famous beaches.
 That plan didn’t work out, but she created her own beautiful beach scene.
 This not only provided a fun toy she could use to recreate beach holiday memories and imagine new ones, but it was also a way to create a sense of freedom at a time when none of us is feeling particularly free.

 Going back to those students who were frightened to part from their parents – the young boy’s dad hung around until we became so immersed in a new project that the child was once again his happy, outgoing self.
 The project was a treehouse for his koala toy.
 Koalas had been on his mind because of the news reports about how many we lost during the Black Summer fires.
 He may not be able to save them, but creating a special treehouse for his koala gave him a sense of empowerment.

 The young girl became her chatty self during the last five minutes of the class as she made the finishing touches to her beautiful unicorn world.
 She had created a safe and happy place, complete with a giant rainbow of joy.

 Each child has reacted differently to the stress.
 It’s not always easy to pick up on the signals.

-There have been some students who have shown no outwards signs of stress and appear completely happy, but their artworks tell a different story.
+There have been some students who have shown no outward signs of stress and appear completely happy, but their artworks tell a different story.